danielbis/MStream/README.md

 # COP 5725 Course Project: MStream Implementation
 Implementation of the paper [Model-based Clustering of Short Text Streams by Yin et al.](https://weizhangltt.github.io/paper/yin-kdd18.pdf) published at KDD 2018

-Main alogrithms, MStream and MStreamF are implemented using C++.
+Main alogrithms, MStream and MStreamF, are implemented using C++.
 Evaluation is implemented in Python.

 ## Getting Started